pixijs/pixijs.com/src/data/pixi.js.md

  * There are several properties that can be set on a Container to control its accessibility which can
  * be found here: {@link AccessibleOptions}.
  */
-export declare class AccessibilitySystem implements System<AccessibilitySystemOptions> {
+export declare class AccessibilitySystem implements System$1<AccessibilitySystemOptions> {
 	/**
 	 * The default options used by the system.
 	 * You can set these before initializing the {@link Application} to change the default behavior.